-Learning to journal is an important tool in daily reprieve that can allow the author to get thoughts out on paper and literally vent to themselves.
-Sometimes in life we don’t realize something until it’s literally in black and white right in front of us.
-This form of daily reprieve is almost like playing your own therapist.
+One of the most therapeutic ways to enact a daily reprieve is through the power of writing.
+Although putting words to paper can seem like a chore, sometimes, learning how to effectively journal can be an essential tool.
+In a daily reprieve, it can allow the author to get thoughts out on paper and vent to themselves.
+Sometimes in life, we don’t realize something is true until it’s black and white, sitting right in front of us.
+This form of daily reprieve is almost like being your own therapist.

-- Practicing the 10th Step
+- Practicing the 10th step of AA

-- Talking to Others
+- Talking to others

-- Reading a Book
+- Reading a book

 While many of these are about finding a quiet space to allow ourselves to think, a few of the techniques involve using the perspectives of others to stimulate our train of thought.

 Other writing tools can be just as beneficial if we choose to use them.
 Making a gratitude list, for example, can open the eyes of the author and shine light in certain areas that were shaded.
 Keep in mind that it does not matter if you consider yourself to be extremely intelligent or, conversely, uneducated—we all need to engage in some form of expression.